SEARCH

 Choosing the best spot for your kitchen garden to grow a variety of vegetables, fruits, and herbs means balancing priorities.
 We need sun and access to water but it’s also about convenience and aesthetics.
 Use these tips from the book Kitchen Garden Revival by Nicole Johnsey Burke to get started.

-When you are ready to sow, see our 1-2-3 Easy Vegetable Garden Plan to get started.
+When you are ready to sow, see our simple seed sowing plan to get started.

-This excerpt from the book Kitchen Garden Revival by Nicole Johnsey Burke with images by Eric Kelley is used with permission from Quarto Publishing who also provided a review copy.
+This selection from the book Kitchen Garden Revival by Nicole Johnsey Burke with images by Eric Kelley is used with permission from Quarto Publishing who also provided a review copy.

 Finding the Perfect Kitchen Garden Spot